Reichenberg/gatsby-starter-netlify-cms/src/pages/post/2019-04-21-how-to-spend-a-practical-48-winter-hours-in-trondheim.md

 </div>
 <div class="article-text">
 ​
-If you're in the mood for an even better view, continue your trek up the sloping hills to **Tyholttårnet**.
+If you're in the mood for an even better view, continue your trek up the sloping hills to Tyholttårnet.

 ​<br/>